Want the best deal on your Cargo Insurance? Save big by letting 3 agents compete for your business. It’s Fast, Free, and Efficient!

 Motor Truck Cargo Limits

 The insurance companies will only pay up to the maximum limit found in the policy they wrote for you.
-Typically limits range from $10,000 to $100,000.
-Limits above 100k are also written depending on the value of the cargo being hauled.
-When you pick up a load your client is going to want to see a copy of your cargo insurance.
-This is not coverage you want to entrust to a rookie agent.
-This and every coverage should be handled by a professional.
+The federal government only requires a cargo limit of $5,000.
+This was set a long time ago (1935!) and you don’t really see policies with that amount.
+Typically limits range from $50,000 to $250,000.
+The most common cargo limit is 100k.
+Limits above 250k are also written depending on the value of the cargo being hauled.
+When you pick up a load your client is going to want to see a copy of your cargo insurance certificate.

 Click on an article below to get up to speed fast!
 Or click here to get 3 truck insurance agents competing for your next policy.